-Stay tuned for our next blog in the 'Building a Kick-Ass Team' series Part 2 – Team Identity
+'Building a Kick-Ass Team from the ground up' series Part 2 – Team Identity

 Wow!!
 I hope you’ve been watching the 2016 Rio Olympics and have seen the strong and impressive Canadian Women’s Rugby team – it’s clear that their incredible team bond is core to making them a force to be reckoned with.
 So fantastic to witness the strength of this magnificent Olympic team; this powerful group clearly has an unbreakably strong bond!

 They are such a perfect example of a strong crew of remarkable individuals – a tribe; a posse of people who really have each other’s back.
 The same high performance can be achieved in a working environment when a team develops such a strong sense of unity.
 Aristotle was right on the money when he said, “The whole is greater than the sum of its parts.”

 So what are the key ingredients to corporate teams becoming so well bonded?